AndrewJBateman/ionic-angular-project/README.md

 ## :clipboard: Status & To-do list

-* Status: working.
-Updated to latest Ionic & Angular versions.
+* Status: Updated to latest Ionic & Angular versions.
+Not fully tested since updates.
 * To-do: Bookable place list is the same as the 'All Places' list - bookable places should not include the logged in users' places.
 'My Offers' includes everyones places.

 ## :clap: Inspiration